Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Training times analysis

 \section{Training times analysis}

-We report the training times of the different approaches in Table \ref{tab:time}.
+We report the training times of the different approaches in Table \ref{tab:time} (for simplicity we only include CE baseline as all baselines have similar training time).
 We see that even if training with Meta-Calibration takes longer, the overall training time remains manageable.
 If excellent calibration is key, longer training time is acceptable.